September 25th

 Commentary:

-Someone once said, 'If you see a snake, just kill it.
-For God's sake!
-Do not appoint a committee on snakes!' (although sounds phobic).
-Such is the reputation of a snake.
-The enticement of a beautiful jewel on its head will not overtake the fear it generates in the hearts of people.
-It is still regarded as a scary creature and people will stay away from it.
-Similarly, a person's versatility or expertise in different arenas, will not draw people to him if his mind is evil.
+Similarly, a person's knowledge, versatility, or expertise in different arenas, will not draw people to him if his mind is evil.
 Those around him are bound to be hurt.
-Many times, his mind's evilness may not even be evident to those around.
+Many times, the evilness of his intentions may not even be evident to those around him.
 Especially if he is a learned man, he would have mastered the art of deceit!
-Hence, the author says, just because a snake is bedecked with a shiny jewel on its head, doesn't make it less scary.
-An evildoer adorned with vidyā (knowledge) is just the same.
-If knowledge is a jewel, his evil thoughts are his fangs!
-Hence, one should avoid the evildoer just as he would a snake, at all costs!
+Hence, the author says, just because a snake is bedecked with a shiny jewel on its head, it doesn't make it any less scary.

 Knowledge and viciousness do not go hand in hand.
 One day or the other, his malevolence will be exposed and ostracized.
 True knowledge should make one humble and pious.
 Aim for true vidyā.
-Respect, lovability and piety will follow automatically.
+Respect, lovability, and piety will follow automatically.

 pada vigrahaH: